dbbs-lab/bsb-core/docs/getting-started/simulations/analyze_analog_signals.rst

 .. literalinclude:: /../examples/tutorials/analyze_analog_results.py
     :language: python
-    :lines: 10-49
+    :lines: 10-44

-This code generates 2 plots: one for an analog signal recorded at the synapse and one for the membrane potential.
+This code generates 2 plots: one for a postsynaptic synapse and one for the membrane potential.
 The resulting figures are saved in the ``simulation-results`` folder.

 Here are some example of the figures that are produced: